krobot-framework/krobot-docs/guide/advanced-commands.md

 ## Groups

-You can make a "group" of command : it is an anonymous where you register commands, and these commands will have common attributes.
+You can make a "group" of command : it is an anonymous function where you register commands, and these commands will have common attributes.
 By example, you can define a prefix, that will apply to the commands inside the group :

 ```java
 commands.group().prefix("!").apply(() -> {